Healthy Homes Rental Registry Program holding New Orleans landlords accountable

-NEW ORLEANS (WGNO) — “This is about protecting vulnerable tenants and it’s about putting the slumlords out of business,” says HousingNOLA Executive Director Andreanecia Morris.
+NEW ORLEANS (WGNO) — “This is about protecting vulnerable tenants and it’s about putting the slumlords out of business,” said HousingNOLA Executive Director Andreanecia Morris.

 Starting Monday, landlords in New Orleans will have to register with the city to ensure their properties are in good shape for their tenants.

-Morris says the Healthy Homes Rental Registry Program will hold landlords accountable.
+Morris said the Healthy Homes Rental Registry Program will hold landlords accountable.

 “It’s a really great first step that tenants know their rights.
-That landlords understand their responsibilities and how they need to work together to put people first and put housing first,” says Morris.
+That landlords understand their responsibilities and how they need to work together to put people first and put housing first,” said Morris.

-“I look forward to the mandatoriness and the landlords having to be a part of the conversation”, says New Orleans renter Tashia Gaspard.
+“I look forward to the mandatories and the landlords having to be a part of the conversation”, said New Orleans renter Tashia Gaspard.

 At least 55% of New Orleans residents are renters.